 Why are so many remains of dead organisms deposited at the bottom?

-Teacher : Streams, rivers flowing into the lake, carry many grains of sand and small particles of soil.
+Teacher : Streams and rivers flowing into the lake carry many grains of sand and small particles of soil.
 All this settles to the bottom of the lake.
-The bottom, filled with silt and debris, is getting higher.
+The bottom, filled with silt and debris, becomes higher and higher.
 The overgrown lake turns into a swamp.

 1) Independent reading of the text;